 Four-year old Program

-We provide a government funded kindergarten program that follows the National Quality Framework and is delivered by registered Early Childhood Educators and qualified Co-educators.
-We are currently undergoing the assessment and rating process to receive a rating under the National Quality Standards.
+We provide a government funded kindergarten program that follows the National Quality Framework and is delivered by registered Early Childhood Teachers and qualified Educators.
+We are currently rated “Meeting” under the National Quality Standards.

-Eligible children must have turned four years of age by April 30th of the year they are to attend (exemptions must be sought for children turning four after this date or children turning six in their kinder year).
+Eligible children must have turned four years of age by April 30th of the year they are to attend.

-Families of children with birth dates between January 1 and April 30 have a choice about whether their child will commence school in the year they turn five, or the following year.
+Families of children who are turning 4 between January 1 and April 30 have a choice about whether their child will commence school in the year they turn five, or the following year.
 Educators are required by the Department of Education to discuss with families their child’s readiness for starting kinder and school and to inform them of their choice as to when their child commences kindergarten and school.

 The curriculum follows the children’s emerging interests, the teachers intentional teaching and knowledge of child development and the families and community’s interests, beliefs and values.
 Literacy, numeracy, science, music, art, sensory play, are all promoted throughout the program.

-- Children are eligible to be enrolled for a given year providing they will turn four years old by 30 April in that year.
+- Children must turn four years old by 30 April in their year of attendance.

 - Priority of places in four-year old group will always be given to eligible children in accordance with our Human Services Funding Agreement and in line with the Department’s Priority for Allocating Places Policy.